webdsl/reposearch/README.md

 ### Initialize admin user ###

 When Reposearch is deployed, go to the website address of the web application followed by `/init` (e.g. `localhost:8080/reposearch/init`).
-Now enter an admin username and password.
+Now setup the administrator account by providing a username and password.

 Now you can log in as administrator (the admin login link in footer) and browse to the manage page where you can start adding projects and repositories.